-Income from leans and guerantees, including realized gains and leases on leans and accepted Income from loans and guarantees, including realized gains and losses on loans and associated derivatives in FY15 \$ 1,123 Increase due to increase in the loan portfolio and interest rate environment 92 Decrease due to lower realized gains on loans, guarantees and associated derivatives (55) Decrease due to higher amount of interest reversed on non-accruing loans, net (15) Decrease due to lower commitment and financial fees (11) Decrease due to lower income from participation notes and other income (8) Change in Income from loans and guarantees, including realized gains and losses on loans and associated derivatives \$ 3 Income from loans and guarantees, including realized gains and losses on loans and associated derivatives in FY16 \$ 1,126
+Income from loans and guarantees, including realized gains and losses on

+loans and associated derivatives in FY15 \$1 ,123

+Increase due to increase in the loan

+portfolio and interest rate environment 92

+Decrease due to lower realized gains on loans,

+guarantees and associated derivatives (55)

+Decrease due to higher amount of interest

+reversed on non-accruing loans, net (15)

+Decrease due to lower commitment and

+financial fees (11)

+Decrease due to lower income from

+participation notes and other income (8)

+Change in Income from loans and

+guarantees, including realized gains and

+losses on loans and associated derivatives \$ 3

+Income from loans and guarantees,

+including realized gains and losses on

+loans and associated derivatives in FY16 \$1 ,126

-The weighted average contractual interest rate on loans at June 30, 2016 was 5.1%, up from 4.9% June 30, 2015.
-Contributing to the increase was growth in fixed-rate local currency loans, and as many of IFC's loans periodically re-price against US\$ LIBOR, the increase in US\$ six-month LIBOR from 0.44% at June 30, 2015 to 0.92% at June 30, 2016.
+The weighted average contractual interest rate on loans at June 30, 2016 was 5.1 percent, up from 4.9 percent June 30, 2015.
+Contributing to the increase was growth in fixed-rate local currency loans, and as many of IFC's loans periodically re-price against US\$ LIBOR, the increase in US\$ six-month LIBOR from 0.44 percent at June 30, 2015 to 0.92 percent at June 30, 2016.
 These factors combined resulted in \$92 million higher interest income in FY16 than in FY15.
 Realized gains on loans were significantly lower in FY16 primarily due to a successful workout of a loan and the conversion of a loan to equity in an investee company which together generated \$35 million of realized gains in FY15.

-INCOME FROM EQUITY INVESTMENTS AND ASSOCIATED DERIVATIVES
+$INCOME\ FROM\ EQUITY\ INVESTMENTS\ AND$ $ASSOCIATED\ DERIVATIVES$